Skip to main content

 Vaccine Eligibility After COVID-19 Recovery

-You may have some short-term post-infection immunity, however your immunity decreases as time goes on.
-Vaccination after infection (also known as hybrid immunity) helps improve the immune response and provides better and longer-lasting protection than infection or vaccination alone.
+Vaccination after a known COVID-19 infection (also known as hybrid immunity) helps improve the immune response and provides better and longer-lasting protection than infection or vaccination alone.

-• If you had COVID-19 and require your primary series, you should wait at least 8 weeks (56 days) to get the vaccine.
+• If you need your first dose, you should wait at least 8 weeks after recovering to get the vaccine.

 Getting the COVID-19 vaccine at the same time as other vaccines

-It is safe for people ages 6 months and over to receive a COVID-19 vaccine at the same time as another vaccine, or at any time before or after other vaccines.
+It is safe for people aged 6 months and older to receive a COVID-19 vaccine at the same time as another vaccine, or at any time before or after other vaccines.
 Receiving your COVID-19 and influenza vaccine at the same time is safe and convenient.
 If your provider is offering both vaccines, book them both in the same appointment.
-Those age 65 and over are recommended to receive the free high-dose influenza vaccine.

 How to access your COVID-19 vaccine proof of vaccination